 Pasta sauce isn’t the only thing you can make with your pureed tomatoes, however.
-The unadulterated tomato sauce is a good base for homemade ketchup, chutney, and salsa as well, or you can simply stir it into minestrone soup or any recipe that calls for crushed or diced tomatoes.
+The unadulterated tomato sauce is a good base for homemade ketchup, chutney, jam, and salsa as well, or you can simply stir it into minestrone soup, Spanish rice, or any recipe that calls for crushed or diced tomatoes.

 I tend to cook the tomato sauce for less time than most recipes recommend, since I know I’ll be cooking it even more when I make the actual sauce.
 A shorter cooking time (I usually never go more than half an hour) means you retain more of that fresh tomato flavor.

 This post contains links to products from one or more of our advertisers.
 We may earn a commission if you buy something through one of our links.
 How this works.